dc-nrx/GitHubSample/README.md

 - **UI**: Contains all the UI of the app, except for the top level `struct GitHubSampleApp: App`.

+- **GitHubSample**: the app.
+It is responsible only for placing the root view, and for the dependency injection.

 ## Important Notes

 As token is a sensitive piece of data, it has not been pushed into the repo.
 In order to use one, please add **Config/Secrets.xcconfig** (added to .gitignore) locally, with `GITHUB_AUTH_TOKEN=your_token_here`.
 It is worth mentioning that the app works perfectly fine without a token set, so you might skip this step if you wish to.